-As shown in the following chart, the average investment rates for short-term investments and the WVBOTI has been consistent with the Federal Funds rate and have remained at a historical low of 0.00% to 0.25% since 2009.
+As shown in the following chart, the average investment rates for short-term investments and the WVBOTI has been consistent with the Federal Funds rate and remained at a historical low of 0.00% to 0.25% from 2009 through 2015.
+In December 2015, the Federal Funds rate increased to 0.25% to 0.50%.
 Due to market conditions the Fund invests in Demand Deposit Accounts, FDIC insured certificates of deposit and in collateralized certificates of deposit to maximize investment yields and preserve principal.

-The low interest rate environment has directly impacted the Fund's investment earnings as they decreased 1.8% from 2013 to 2014, net of unrealized gains or losses, and an additional .4% from 2014 to 2015, net of unrealized gains or losses.
+The low interest rate environment has directly impacted the Fund's investment earnings as they decreased .4% from 2014 to 2015, net of unrealized gains or losses, and an additional 7.9% from 2015 to 2016, net of unrealized gains or losses.
+The decrease in 2016 was primarily due to lower cash and investment balances and the call of higher coupon investments throughout the year that were reinvested at lower rates.

-Below is a summary of the average investment rates from June 2010 to June 2015:
+Below is a summary of the average investment rates from June 2010 to June 2016: